https://newsletter.po.creamermedia.com

 Advertisement

-All valves will be closed.
+All valves at the dam were closed.

 Advertisement